cocotb/cocotb/documentation/source/examples.rst

 It instantiates two of the ``DataValidMonitor``\ s: one to monitor the matrix multiplier input, and another to monitor the output.
-Then it creates a :class:`coroutine <cocotb.fork>` which consumes transaction from the input monitor, feeds them into a model to compute an expected output, and finally compares the two for correctness.
+The ``MatrixMultiplierTester`` then creates a :class:`coroutine <cocotb.fork>` which consumes transaction from the input monitor, feeds them into a model to compute an expected output, and finally compares the two for correctness.

 The main test coroutine stimulates the matrix multiplier DUT with the test data.